Sumit2668/TwilioXamarinBindings/README.md

 ### Twilio.Video Android 2.2.1 (September 13, 2018)
 ```
 The aar is already included into this repostiory.
-So just build the project with VS.
+So just build the project.
 ```

 or